 Those responsible for their success should sign the case plans.
 This may include parents, guardians, case managers, children, etc. Whoever any revisions most affect must initial the revisions, when possible.

 While statutory language requires only an annual review of the case plan, more frequent review and revision are often necessary to keep the case plan current and relevant.

 The following information describes the types of activities that must be included in the contact and case notes to constitute a billable event.

 Case management services include the following:

-Contact or case notes need to include the who, what, when, where, and why of the contact, including the following: as
+Contact or case notes need to include the who, what, when, where and why of the contact, including the following: